mustafaalsalmi1999/EVCardiovascular_Analyzer/README.md

 ```
 pip install -r requirements.txt
 ```
-Run the first.py file to launch the application.
+Run the first.py file to launch the application if using Ubuntu
+>>python first.py

 # License
 EVCardiovascular Analyzer is licensed under the MIT License.
 See LICENSE for more information.